osisoft/PI-Adapter/V1/Configuration/System and adapter configuration.md

 1. Using any text editor, create a file that contains the System and adapter configuration in JSON form.
 	- For content structure, see [Sample configuration file](#sample-configuration-file).
 2. Save the file.
-2. Use any of the [Configuration Tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration -d '{JSON file name}'`
+2. Use any of the [Configuration Tools](xref:ConfigurationTools) capable of making HTTP requests and execute a PUT command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration`

 	Example using curl: